 Where to Eat in Reykjavik, Iceland: Best Restaurants

 And because one of our favorite things to do while traveling is to eat, we managed to squeeze plenty of dining experiences into our short stay in the capital city.

-Best Overall: Grill Market
+Best food in Iceland Grill Market